Tian-Changsong/Verilog-Automatic/README.md

 *******************
 Automatically generate module instances after the "/*autoinst*/" mark (need ctags).

-* NOTE:Need to place the cursor in the module name, multiple-cursor supported.
+* NOTE:Need to place the cursor on the module name, multiple-cursor supported to generate multiple instances.

 Example: